sumeer1/stDiff/README.md

 SpatialDiffusion- Predicting Spatial Transcriptomics with Denoising Diffusion Probabilistic Models
 ---------------------------------------------------------------------------------------------------------
-This repository contains the  SpatialDiffusion code and online data for in silico generation and interpolation.
+This repository contains the  SpatialDiffusion code and online data for in silico generation and interpolation of spatail transcriptomics data.
 It also contains the code to evaluate and visualize the  results.
 * [Summary](#Summary)
 * [Installation Requisites](#Installation-Requisites )
 * [Datasets](#Datasets)